ChrisXHLeung/instuction/frontendSecurity.md

 The HTTP request pipeline serves as the outermost entry point for any web system, where SMEs must block malicious activity to ensure **SME web security**.
 While application developers should implement sanitization and validation in their code, expecting every team to counter the sophistication of global web exploits is unrealistic.

 To address this, SMEs can deploy a **reverse proxy like Nginx, enhanced with the ModSecurity engine and powered by the OWASP Core Rule Set (CRS)**.
 Together, these tools form a **Web Application Firewall (WAF)** that actively inspects requests in real time, matches them against updated patterns of known attack vectors, logs suspicious activity, and blocks requests showing signs of SQL injection, cross-site scripting, command injection, file inclusion, or other anomalies.
-For detailed WAF setup, see our [Nginx WAF guide](/nginx-waf-setup-guide).
+For more details, see the [OWASP CRS documentation](https://owasp.org/www-project-core-rule-set/).

 For example, if a malicious actor tries to input "`UNION SELECT`" through a form field or URL parameter, the WAF with CRS rules detects this as an SQL injection attempt and neutralizes it before it reaches the query processor.
 Similarly, the WAF flags path traversal attempts like "`../../etc/passwd`" as critical anomalies and traps JavaScript payload injections as potential XSS attacks.
 By filtering such requests at the edge, the WAF prevents the startup’s application code from bearing the burden of recognizing these threats.
-Explore the [OWASP CRS documentation](https://owasp.org/www-project-core-rule-set/) for more details.

 ### Startup Deployment with WAF